Roberto DaMatta

 Roberto DaMatta (born July 29, 1936) is a Brazilian anthropologist.
 He is an emeritus professor of anthropology at the University of Notre Dame.
 DaMatta graduated in history at the Fluminense Federal University and received his PhD from Harvard University.

+He taught at his alma mater and at the Pontifical Catholic University of Rio de Janeiro, as well as at the National Museum.
+In 2022, he was awarded the Prêmio Machado de Assis for his body of work.

 DaMatta is the author of many books, including Carnivals, Rogues and Heroes: An Interpretation of the Brazilian Dilemma.